-Greg Levy is a Division Director and Head of Debt Capital Markets, Macquarie Capital.
-Greg has over 20 years experience in financial markets and corporate finance advising Government and corporate clients.
-Prior to joining Macquarie Capital in 2002, Greg held various positions at Bankers Trust Australia and Dresdner Kleinwort Wasserstein
+Greg has over 30 years’ experience in the financial sector advising Government and corporate clients on complex acquisition, restructuring and project finance transactions.
+Greg was most recently Head of Corporate and Leveraged Finance ANZ, Macquarie Capital.
+Prior to joining Macquarie Capital in 2002, Greg held various positions at Bankers Trust Australia and Dresdner Kleinwort Wasserstein.

-Tim is currently the Managing Director of Consolo Limited, a public unlisted Investment Company.
 Tim’s career has focused on the finance sector including investment banking and private equity.
-During this time he has been a director of a number of public and private companies and Not For Profit organisations.
+During this time he has been a director of a number of public and private companies and Not For Profit organisations for over 40 years.
 Tim has Bachelor of Commerce and is a Fellow of the Australian Institute of Company Directors and a Fellow of Finsia.